wso2-extensions/esb-inbound-kafka/README.md

 # Kafka ESB Inbound

 WSO2 ESB kafka inbound endpoint acts as a message consumer.
-It creates a connection to zookeeper and requests messages for a topic.
+It creates a connection to ZooKeeper and requests messages for a topic.

 ## Getting started